RandomSearch18/paint-2d/USERS.md

 ### General notes

-THis was the first test on a native Windows machine, and it opened successfully.
+This was the first time testing the program on a native Windows machine, and it opened successfully.
 There were two issues that weren't experienced when testing in Linux:

 - The screen took a while to refresh whenever the cursor was moved, so the experience was a bit janky
 - The cursor moved on key up and on key down, which meant that the cursor moved twice for each key press